Recycling 101

 Brunswick County Convenience Center

 8392 River Road SE, Southport.
 Open Monday, Wednesday, Friday, and Saturday from 8AM to 6PM.
-Accepts everything from the "Household Recyclables" column, plus electronic and computer equipment, household batteries, cell phones, smoke detectors, used cooking oil, textiles, & fluorescent bulbs up to 4ft.
+Accepts everything from the "Household Recyclables" section, plus electronic and computer equipment, household batteries, cell phones, smoke detectors, used cooking oil, textiles, & fluorescent.
+Website.

 UNCW Recycling Warehouse Services